elm-community/code-confusion-catalog/ISSUE_TEMPLATE.md

 ## Specifics (What's Not Working)

 <!--
-Here's where you can get specific and crunchy.
+Here's where you can get specific about your implementation.
 What have you tried?
 What workarounds have failed?
 Give as many specific details as you can.
 -->

 ## SSCCE